ReneBoedker/MoodlishInquisition/README.md

 # Moodlish Inquisition
 Moodlish Inquisition is a package for generating questions and question banks that can be imported in Moodle.

+The package will for instance allow you to
+- Programmatically generate banks of questions
+- Generate graphics using TikZ, and include them in questions and answers
+- Use various question types such as multiple-choice, numerical, drop markers etc.

 ## Installation
 To use MoodlishInquisition, simply import the needed package in your go source code.
 Afterwards, run `go mod tidy` to fetch the packages.

+In order to use the TikZ-features, you need a working LaTeX-distribution as well as pdf2svg.

 ## Question types
 For a list of supported question types and examples, see the documentation of the `moodle` subpackage.